anchnk/vim-js/README.md

 # vim-js
-Collection of settings and plugins to work effective with JS.
+Collection of settings and plugins to work effectively with JS.

 # Workflows